-- 4. View the settings for the snapshot image. - = Start snapshot image rollback for a base volume :experimental: :experimental: :icons: font :relative_path: ./sm-storage/ :imagesdir: /tmp/d20240212-7976-wmsuyj/source/./sm-storage/ ../media/
+- 4. View the settings for the snapshot image. - = Start snapshot image rollback for a base volume - :experimental: - :icons: font - :relative\path: ./sm-storage/ - :imagesdir: /tmp/d20240212-8209-147jszb/source/./sm-settings/../media/

 You can perform a rollback operation to change the content of a base volume to match the content that is saved in a snapshot image.

 The rollback operation does not change the content of the snapshot images that are associated with the base volume.